AndrewKuzminsky/wovim.nvim/readme.md

 **I highly suggest using [LazyVim](https://www.lazyvim.org/installation) as it comes with lazy.nvim and a bunch of useful nvim plugins.**

-Simply add the following to your /plugins/ directory as `wovim.lua` and let **lazy.nvim** handle the rest.
+Simply add the following to your /plugins/ directory as `wovim.lua` and let **lazy.nvim** handle the rest. be sure to specify paths to .api files (via api_paths) so WOVIM can parse component definitions.

 ```lua
 return {
   "AndrewKuzminsky/wovim.nvim",